-We also incorporate Europe’s largest academic group in data assimilation.
-The Data Assimilation group’s research ties together not only the main themes in meteorology (weather, climate and earth observation) but reaches across into mathematics, statistics and beyond (e.g. current interactions with the Centre for Integrative Neuroscience and Neurodynamics).
+The research of our Data Assimilation group - the largest in Europe - ties together not only the main themes in meteorology (weather, climate and earth observation) but reaches across into mathematics, statistics and beyond, for example our work with the University’s Centre for Integrative Neuroscience and Neurodynamics.

 Other groups with an interdisciplinary focus include Statistics, Applied Statistics, Mathematical Biology, Complex Fluids and Theoretical Polymer Physics groups, and our Centre for Mathematics of Human Behaviour.Our work with other disciplines is strongly underpinned by fundamental research in core mathematics.
 This includes research in areas such as algebraic and analytic number theory, applied and computational complex analysis, nonlinear partial differential equations, numerical analysis and computational modelling, operator theory, spectral theory, stochastic analysis and theoretical probability.